 Bring the mixture to a boil over medium heat then lower the heat to a simmer, cover the pot and cook for about 10 minutes or until water is absorbed and rice is done.
 Remove the pan from the heaat.
 Let the rice sits for 10 minutes, covered.

 Cook for 3 minutes on manual at high pressure.
 Once the cooking cycle is completed, allow the pressure naturally release for 10 minutes.

-Transfer the cooked rice to a baking sheet, allow it to cool down at room temperature.
+Transfer the cooked rice to a baking sheet, and allow it to cool down at room temperature.

 Step 3.
 Cook aromatic vegetables

-Heat 2 tbsp of oil, butter, or ghee in a skillet or an instant pot.
+Heat 2 tablespoon of oil, butter, or ghee in a skillet or an instant pot.
 Cook onion for about 4-5 minutes or until translucent.
-Add cardamon seeds, and cumin.
+Add cardamon seeds and cumin.
 Continue cooking for about 3 minutes.